segmentio/topicctl/README.md

 [`bitnami/kafka` dockerhub page](https://hub.docker.com/r/bitnami/kafka/tags) for more
 details on the available versions.

+All `bitnami/kafka` images in topicctl should start using kafka:2.7.0+ version.
+Currently, we perform SCRAM Config API calls.
+This has been implemented since Kafka:2.7.0.
+See the [`KIP-554` page](Add Broker-side SCRAM Config API) for more details.

 #### Run against local cluster

 To run the `get`, `repl`, and `tail` subcommands against the local cluster,